 Dap Quotes in Ender’s Game

-The Ender’s Game quotes below are all either spoken by Dap or refer to Dap .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Tor edition of Ender’s Game published in 2008.).
+The Ender’s Game quotes below are all either spoken by Dap or refer to Dap.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Tor edition of Ender’s Game published in 2008.).

 Chapter 5 Quotes

 He could not cry.
 There was no chance that he would be treated with compassion.
 Dap was not Mother.
 Any sign of weakness would tell the Stilsons and the Peters that this boy could be broken.

 The timeline below shows where the character Dap appears in Ender’s Game.
 The colored dots and icons indicate which themes are associated with that appearance.

 Chapter 5: Games

 ...man enters the barracks and orders the students to pay attention.
 He introduces himself as Dap, the new students’ “mom” and counselor, and explains a few things about Battle School.
 The... (full context)

 ...classes on mathematics, history, and other subjects relevant to the military.
 One day early on, Dap shows the new students how to play battle games.
 Most battle games are simple arcade... (full context)

 ...Ender sends other messages, this time labeling them, “Bernard.”
 Bernard is furious, and yells for Dap to help him.
 Dap looks at the messages and finds them amusing.
 He tells Bernard... (full context)